fa125had/React-class44/ecommerce/README.md

-# Ecommerce Project Week II
+# Ecommerce Project III

 ## 1. Setup

-Make sure you created a new week2 branch from the `main` branch of your forked repo.
-Then copy over the `ecommerce` folder you made last week into the `week2/project` folder.
-That way any feedback you get for week1 can be changed in the week1 branch and you are free to refactor this week as you see fit.
-This does mean you may need to apply the same changes to multiple branches, but let's say that that is good for the learning process :).
+Make sure you created a new week3 branch from the `main` branch of your forked repo.
+Then copy over the `ecommerce` folder you made last week into the `week3/project` folder.

+Copy over the `assets` folder to your `ecommerce/src` folder.
+We will use these svg files for our favorites functionality.

 ## 2. Requirements

-We are going to focus on linking up our app to the API this week.
-By the end of the assignment your application should work similar to this live version [here](https://hyf-react-w2-example.netlify.app/)
+We are going to implement some cool new features this week now that we have all of the React building blocks at our disposal.
+By the end of the assignment your application should work similar to this live version [here](https://hyf-react-w3-example.netlify.app)

-_Note: The API is a fully open API so can be a little slow to respond sometimes.
-Great for checking your loading UX!_

 What you need to have done at the end of the week:

-- The fake-data directory should not be a part of your project anymore
-- Your app will need to make 2 queries to the following endpoints:
-  - `https://fakestoreapi.com/products/categories` -> To get all the categories
-  - `https://fakestoreapi.com/products` or `https://fakestoreapi.com/products/category/:selectedCategory` -> To get the products.
-The API needs to do the filtering, not the frontend.
-Usually the amount of products will be too large to do the filtering on the frontend.
-- Your app needs to show that it is loading when waiting on the request to come back.
-You can test this by mimicing a slow connection in your browsers' developer tools
-- Your app needs to show an error message if the request failed
-- Your app needs to go to a detail page `/product/:id` whenever you click on the product card in the list.
-This should get the details from the endpoint: `https://fakestoreapi.com/products/<id>`.
-For now we won't add a navigation bar, the browsers 'back' button will do the trick. _TIP: You will need to add the `react-router-dom` package and add the routing to your app regardless._
+- There should be a context that stores the `id` of all of the favorites of the user.
+You should not store the whole object!
+- For the images in the product list as well as the product details page there needs to be a heart that if clicked will update the favorites array in the context.
+The heart should show the right svg file depending if it is favorite or not.
+- Your app should have a favorites page to list all of the products the user has favorite.
+You will need to perform multiple fetches as you only have the `id` of the favorites.
+  > Storing the whole object would make this easier of course and in this example would probably be a better solution, but we want to challenge you a bit by adding a multiple fetch scenario.
+- Add a navigation bar at the top that handles routing between `/` and `/favorites`.
+The `/favorites` route should go the favorites page.
+- If you did the same things as us then in the Products and ProductDetails pages you will have quite a lot of duplicate logic concerning the `loading` and `error` states of all those requests.
+Fix that by creating a `useFetch` custom hook.
+  > Your custom hook will have a couple of challenges.
+The URL for the products changes and you will have to perform that fetch whenever the user clicks a category so you will need to give the user of your hook the option to do that.
+  > Extra challenge: We purposefully do not say Favorites page here as that would make the custom hook even more difficult to build.
+If you are up for the challenge, add functionality to your hook for multiple fetches!
 - You need to deploy your app somewhere (using something like [netlify](https://www.netlify.com)) and put the link in your PR!
 Make it a different one than the previous week.